madetech/blog/posts/ethical_software_engineering.md

-# Defining ethics in Software Engineering
+# Finding ethics in Technology

+_(For the purpose of this blog post, the term engineer here is defined as software engineers, devops engineers, and all of those that have a responsibility for maintaining the infrastructure and software for computer systems)_

 We live in a world increasingly intertwined with software; the Internet of Things allows companies to collect data relating to not only what we type, but on where we are, who we are with, how we drive our vehicles, and more intimate details like our sleeping patterns and heart rates.
 In the near future it will be trivial to sequence an individual's genomic information and make predictions about their personality traits and health.

 Modern computers have the space and power to analyze this data incredibly efficiently, and if Moore’s Law continues to hold up, we will start to see real time analysis of an individual's genetic constitution.
 The implications of this are far reaching; individuals could be discriminated against on a level far deeper than gender or ethnicity, and it has the potential to impact everything from loans, job prospects, insurance and even our interpersonal relationships - imagine a dating app based on genetic viability.

-Although 'genetic fortune telling’ may seem a way off, the way we handle privacy and data security now will build the foundations for the future, and software engineers often play the role of gatekeeper to the systems which contain this sensitive information.
+Although 'genetic fortune telling’ may seem a way off, the way we handle privacy and data security now will build the foundations for the future, and engineers often play the role of gatekeeper to the systems which contain this sensitive information.
 To whom is their moral obligation?
 The client, the user, or perhaps the Government?

 The terrorist attack on Westminster in March 2017 brought the issue to the fore when a WhatsApp message was sent a few minutes before the attack, which the government were unable to decipher due to the end to end encryption in place.
 Should the engineers responsible for this encryption allow the government access, or decrypt the messages for them?
 To the Home Secretary, Amber Rudd, the answer is clear;  WhatsApp have a moral obligation to allow the Government ‘backdoor access’ to its messaging services.
 The rationale for this is that terrorists should not have a place to hide online, that encryption enables terrorists to communicate freely and that society would be a safer place if encryption were banned.
 Although it’s likely a difficult task to ban a branch of mathematics, it would be an even more difficult task to enable worldwide banking and e-commerce without encryption.
 The does not seem, to me, to be a viable solution.